aristoteleo/spateo-release/docs/technicals/cell_segmentation.md

 ### Non-rigid alignment

-The goal is to find a transformation from the source coordinates to the target coordinates (also minimizing the NCC as with [Rigid alignment](#rigid-alignment)) where the transformation is defined using a set of reference ("control") points on the source image arranged in a grid (or a mesh) and displacements in each dimension (X and Y) from these points to a set of target points on the target image.
+The goal is to find a transformation from the source coordinates to the target coordinates (also minimizing the NCC as with [](#rigid-alignment)) where the transformation is defined using a set of reference ("control") points on the source image arranged in a grid (or a mesh) and displacements in each dimension (X and Y) from these points to a set of target points on the target image.
 Then, to obtain the transformation from the source to the target, the displacement of *every* source coordinate is computed by [thin-plate-spline](https://en.wikipedia.org/wiki/Thin_plate_spline) (TPS) interpolation.
 Here is an illustration of an image warped using control points and TPS interpolation [^ref1].

 ![Thin Plate Spline](../_static/technicals/cell_segmentation/thin_plate_spline.png)

 The displacements for each of the control points are also optimized using PyTorch.
 Internally, the [`thin_plate_spline`](https://kornia.readthedocs.io/en/latest/_modules/kornia/geometry/transform/thin_plate_spline.html) module in the [Kornia](https://kornia.github.io/) library is used for TPS calculations.

 ## Watershed-based segmentation